chincoe/chayns-doc/README.md

 chayns-doc
 ===================
-This package documents the global chayns object for [chayns](https://github.com/TobitSoftware) development to enable code completion in modern IDEs.
+This package contains typescript type declarations the global chayns object for [chayns](https://github.com/TobitSoftware) development.
+This is helpful for chayns development with typescript but allows code completion for javascript development as well.

 ## Installation
 ```shell script